hotpeppersec/cloudlab/docs/_source/docker.rst

 docker-compose.yml
 ******************

-The docker compose file allows us to manage multiple Docker containers for one or more applications.
-We will add it as part of our framework so we are prepared to extend our projects later, as needed.
+The `docker-compose.yml` file allows us to manage multiple Docker containers for one or more applications.
+We will add it so we are prepared to extend our projects later, as needed.

-Create a file called `docker-compose.yml` in our new `docker` directory.
+A file called `docker-compose.yml` will exist alongside our `Dockerfile` in our `docker` directory.

 .. code-block:: bash